darioizzo/dcgp/paper.md

 In this work we introduce the C++ library `dcgp` and the Python package `dcgpy`, tools we developed to allow research into the applications enabled by **differentiable genetic programming**.
 In the rest of this paper, we will refer mainly to `dcgp`, with the understanding that the a corresponding behaviour can always be also obtained in `dcgpy`.

+A different library called CGP-Library \cite{turner} is already available as a cross platform C implementation of Cartesian Genetic Programming, designed to be simple to use and extendable.
+The `dcgp` library here introduced,differs in several aspects: it allows to perform derivatives on the represented programs (hence implementing a differentiable form of genetic programming), it allows to use Python to use runtime scripting, it is thread-safe and it allows to define kernels as generic functors.

 # Methods

 In `dcgp` computer programs are encoded using the Cartesian Genetic Programming (CGP) encoding [@miller:2011], that is an acyclic graph representation.
 A Cartesian genetic program, in its original form, is depicted in \autoref{fig:cgp} and is defined by the number of inputs $n$, the number of outputs $m$, the number of rows $r$, the number of columns $c$, the levels-back $l$, the arity $a$ of its functional units (*kernels*) and the set of possible *kernels*.
 With reference to \autoref{fig:cgp}, each of the $n + rc$ nodes in a CGP is assigned a unique id.
 The vector of integers:
 $$
 \mathbf x_I = [F_0, C_{0,0}, C_{0,1}, ...,  C_{0, a}, F_1, C_{1,0}, ....., O_1, O_2, ..., O_m]
 $$